 Rep. Seth Berry is House Chair of the Maine Legislature’s Joint Standing Committee on Energy, Utilities and Technology, where he works to improve Mainers’ access to affordable clean energy and high-speed internet.
 He is also Vice President for Business Development of Kennebec River Biosciences, a Maine-owned biotech lab in Richmond working to improve the health and sustainability of aquatic farms and fisheries worldwide.

-For his policy work, Berry has received the Northeast Clean Energy Council’s 2017 Maine Clean Energy Champion Award, the 2014 President’s Award from the Maine Development Foundation for leadership on jobs and workforce measures, the 2014 Maine Children’s Alliance “Giraffe” Award given to those who “stick their necks out for kids,” the 2011 Prevention Award from the Maine Alliance to Prevent Substance Abuse, the 2007 Clean Air Award from the Maine Lung Association, and others.
+For his policy work, Berry has received the Northeast Clean Energy Council’s Maine Clean Energy Champion Award, the President’s Award from the Maine Development Foundation for leadership on jobs and workforce measures, the Maine Children’s Alliance “Giraffe” Award given to those who “stick their necks out for kids,” the Prevention Award from the Maine Alliance to Prevent Substance Abuse, the Clean Air Award from the Maine Lung Association, and others.
+He is also a Margaret Chase Smith Distinguished Maine Policy Fellow at the University of Maine.

 Prior to his legislative service and career in business, Berry earned a BA from Brown University and an MA from Columbia University, where a combination of scholarships and work-study jobs made his attendance possible.
 He then spent the 1990s teaching in inner-city New York.
 In 1999 he won the Hexter Award for Excellence in Teaching from the Public Education Association, and his teaching was featured in New York City’s Best Middle Schools, published by Soho Press.
 In 2000 Seth and Adelaida moved back to his hometown of Bowdoinham, Maine, and he taught for eight more years in MSAD 75.
 During those years Seth also taught graduate-level courses in education through universities in both New York and Maine.